-Hyatt Regency Baltimore on the Inner Harbor
+Hilton Baltimore on the Inner Harbor

-For 10 years the Long Term and Post Acute Care (LTPAC) Health IT Collaborative has brought together key healthcare industry stakeholders to provide the premiere LTPAC Health IT Summit.
+For over 10 years the Long Term and Post Acute Care (LTPAC) Health IT Collaborative has brought together key healthcare industry stakeholders to provide the premiere LTPAC Health IT Summit.
 By convening HIT leaders, key policy makers, leading providers, federal and state grantees, and other professionals, this collaborative effort has advanced policies and initiatives aligning with the national healthcare strategy.

 In this, the only Summit of its kind, AHIMA, the LTPAC Health IT Collaborative, Strategic Partners, and many other key organizations team up to address the issues facing the LTPAC care setting you need to hear about.
 This two-day meeting provides thought-provoking, interactive sessions aimed at advancing HIT Priorities; showcases implementation successes; and puts the spotlight on LTPAC technologies.
 Attendees can utilize early riser sessions, keynote addresses, and individual tracks to coordinate a learning experience meeting their specific needs.
 Attendees also enjoy multiple networking opportunities with peers, industry decision makers, and policy-makers, allowing them to engage in cutting-edge debates with others to highlight the needs of the LTPAC patients and consumers.

 Attendees also have access to an exhibit hall, an interoperability showcase, poster session, and a welcome reception.

 Audience: The diverse Summit audience includes policy-makers from key federal and state government agencies, leaders, implementers, and technology vendors.
 Attendees include:

 - LTPAC healthcare organization administrative and nursing leadership, corporate leaders, nurse assessment coordinators, and health information managers.